mp3monster/LogGenerator/docs/readme.md

 The tool is executed with the command: *groovy logSourceSimulator.groovy <properties file>* for example: groovy *logSourceSimulator.groovy testConfigurations\\tool.properties*

-The properties file drives all the different possible behaviours..
+The properties file drives all the different possible behaviours.
 The following table describes each of the properties and when they are needed.